Abandoned & Little-Known Airfields:

 along with a ramp on the east side with a few buildings (hangars?).

-Mankato Airport was evidently closed at some point between 1967-71,
+The original Mankato Airport was evidently closed at some point in 1970,

 when it was replaced by a new & larger airport to the northeast of the city.

-the X-shaped runway layout of the former Mankato Airport is still quite recognizable.
+A 1991 USGS aerial view looking north showed the X-shaped runway layout of the former Mankato Airport was still recognizable.

 A number of buildings have been constructed over portions of the former airport.